 The teaching portfolio, which is provided by the candidate, should be representative, not comprehensive.
 Candidates often include sample course materials such as syllabi, exams, and homework assignments in order to illustrate their innovative approaches to teaching.
 Other materials, such as course websites, may also be included.

-Service portfolio (optional)
+Service portfolio (as available)

 The service portfolio, which is provided by the candidate, should provide evidence of the candidate’s service contributions to his or her academic department, center or institute, school or college, university, discipline, profession, and the broader community.
 Note that a candidate is not expected to have contributed service at all of these levels.
 The service portfolio documents the candidate’s contribution to the university, profession, and community.
 The portfolio should not be comprehensive but rather provide representative evidence of the candidate's service.
 Each candidate’s appropriate level of service will differ based upon their career stage as well as professional responsibilities as defined by the candidate’s job description and the unit workload policies.